knotsanimation/rez_dev_infrastructure/README.md

-# rez_dev_scripts
+# rez_dev_infrastructure

-scripts related to development and management of the rez infrastructure at Knots.
+resources related to development and management of the rez infrastructure at Knots.

 # content